-16.2 Joint Work Group On Safety
+16.5 Joint Work Group On Safety

-- 16.2.1 The District and Association will establish a Joint Work Group on teacher safety.
-The Work Group shall consist of three (3) appointees from each party, with the chair selected by the majority of the Group. - 16.2.2 The purpose of the Work Group shall be to: - 16.2.2.1 Review complaints and concerns regarding bargaining unit safety that are submitted to the Group by individual teachers and Association. - 16.2.2.2 Publish annually a handbook for teachers covering all the provisions regarding student discipline, including the Education Code, Board Policy, and Administrative Regulations.
-This will be republished when updated.

-16.2.2.3 Recommend appropriate site training for teachers and administrators concerning student discipline and teacher safety.
+- 16.5.1 The District and Association will establish a Joint Work Group on unit member safety.
+The Work Group will consist of three (3) appointees from each party, with the chair selected by the majority of the Group. - 16.5.2 The purpose of the Work Group will be to: - 16.5.2.1 Review complaints and concerns regarding bargaining unit safety that are submitted to the Group by individual unit members and Association. - 16.5.2.2 Publish annually a handbook that will be made available electronically for teachers covering all the provisions regarding student discipline, including the Education Code, Board Policy, and Administrative Regulations.
+This will be republished when updated. - 16.5.2.3 Recommend appropriate site training for unit members and administrators concerning student discipline and unit member safety.

-16.3 Disclosure Of Student Discipline
+16.6 Disclosure Of Student Discipline

-Based on any written records that the District maintains or receives from a law enforcement agency or another District regarding a student described in California Education Code Section 49079, the District shall provide unit members with information about each student who has caused or attempted to cause serious bodily injury or injury to another person.
-Any information received by a unit member pursuant to this provision shall be received in confidence for the limited purpose for which it was provided and shall not be further disseminated by the unit member.
+16.6.1 Based on any written records that the District maintains or receives from a law enforcement agency or another District regarding a student described in California Education Code Section 49079, the District will provide unit members with information about each student who has caused or attempted to cause serious bodily injury or injury to another person.
+Any information received by a unit member pursuant to this provision will be received in confidence for the limited purpose for which it was provided and will not be further disseminated by the unit member.